The Devil's Acre

 Ashley Place is named after Lord Ashley, later Earl of Shaftesbury, philanthropist, champion of the Ragged School movement and the Ten Hour Act designed to limit working hours, as well as other measures to alleviate the lot of the poor.

 Turn left into Ashley Place.
 STOP IN FRONT OF CATHEDRAL.

 The cathedral, architect John Francis Bentley, is built on the site of the Middlesex Penitentiary for Women.
 The fabric was completed in 1902, interior decoration is still in progress.
 It may not be IA but it is important to anyone interested in architecture and the engineering of buildings.
-It is a brick building with contrasting bands of Portland stone without steel reinforcement, 97.6 metres (320 feet) long, 47.6 meters (156 feet) high, campanile 83.2 meters (273 feet) high with a cross 3.3 meters (11 feet) high on top.
+It is a brick building with contrasting bands of Portland stone without steel reinforcement, 97.6 metres (320 feet) long, 47.6 metres (156 feet) high, campanile 83.2 metres (273 feet) high with a cross 3.3 metres (11 feet) high on top.
 The small domes are of mass concrete.
-The interior is "ablaze with mosaic in true Byzantine tradition" and is still being added to.
+The interior is 'ablaze with mosaic in true Byzantine tradition' and is still being added to.

 To the right the back of Bosanquet Buildings can be seen in Morpeth Place.

 Turn right into Ambrosden Avenue.
 KEEP TO RIGHT HAND SIDE.

 The high class Ashley Gardens flats in varying styles extend into neighbouring streets.

 STOP AT THE END OF THE AVENUE OUTSIDE ARCHBISHOP'S HOUSE.